Health Care Guide Information

 How does nursing care impact central line infection?

 Nursing expertise matters a lot while handling patients on chemotherapy or patients undergoing bone marrow transplants.
-Nurses or health care providers must have special certifications regarding the safe handling of chemotherapeutic drugs or cytotoxic drugs, central line handling, blood, and blood product handling, or safe handling of bone marrow or stem cells.
+Nurses or health care providers must have special certifications regarding the safe handling of chemotherapeutic drugs or cytotoxic drugs, central line handling, blood and blood product handling, or safe handling of bone marrow or stem cells.
 Furthermore, healthcare workers in bone marrow transplants should have sound knowledge regarding the side effects of cytotoxic or immunotherapeutic drugs.
 Moreover, they should know the complications of bone marrow transplants.
 So, those patients could be managed as quickly as possible.

 The central line plays an important role in bone marrow transplant.
 First of all, it is needed to inject strong cytotoxic drugs called conditioning chemotherapy.
 This chemotherapy could not be given through a peripheral cannula to avoid extravasation.
-Furthermore, this line is used to give other medication, blood, blood products, stem cells, or whole bone marrow.
+Furthermore, this line is used to give other medications, blood, blood products, stem cells, or whole bone marrow.
 Moreover, this line is used to draw multiple blood samples, which are necessary during transplant daily.

 How long is the central line needed?